Self Contrastive Learning for Session-based Recommendation: Experiments and Results

-\paragraph{\textbf{Results}} Figure \ref{fig:negative_sample_size} presents the model performance in P@$k$ and MRR@$k$ with respect to various values of the negative sample size $k$ on the \tmall and \diginetica datasets, where \dhcn+~\scl and \cotrec+~\scl are evaluated.
-Overall, our experimental results indicate \scl could improve the performance of state-of-the-art models even when the negative sample size $k$ is equal to 2, and that the performance of the models generally improves as the size of negative samples increases.
-As the negative sample size continues to increase, the improvement of the model tends to level off and become less noticeable.
+\paragraph{\textbf{Results.}} Figure \ref{fig:negative_sample_size} presents the model performance in P@$k$ and MRR@$k$ with respect to various values of the negative sample size $k$ on the \tmall and \diginetica datasets, where \dhcn+~\scl and \cotrec+~\scl are evaluated.
+Overall, our experimental results indicate \scl could improve the performance of SOTA models even when the negative sample size $k$ is equal to 2, and that the performance of the models generally improves as the size of negative samples increases.
+As the negative sample size continues to increase, the improvement of the model tends to level off and become less noticeable, using a small value for $k$ can produce comparable results to using values greater than $10\,000$.
 For example, the performance of P@$k$ and MRR@$k$ for the \dhcn+~\scl model tends to become stable once the negative sample size reaches 10 on the \tmall dataset, as shown in sub-figure (a) and (e) of Figure \ref{fig:negative_sample_size}.
-Our experimental results show that using a small value for $k$ can produce comparable results to using values greater than $10\,000$, thus demonstrating that the \scl can be implemented with a reasonable computational cost.